Maikon/personal_blog/_posts/2014-07-25-more-lambda.md

 #=> 30
 {% endhighlight %}

-I've certainly learned some really interesting things when it comes to lambdas and there's still few question marks in my head as to why certain things act in such a way but the experience has provided me with plenty food for thought.
+I've certainly learned some really interesting things when it comes to lambdas and there's still a few question marks in my head as to why certain things act in such a way but the experience has provided me with plenty of food for thought.
 I'll make sure I report any further findings on the matter.